-We have also stopped sending proxy cards to our ordinary shareholders, and expect to do so for our ADS holders next year.
-You can still request a paper form if you prefer.
+Since last year, we no longer send proxy cards to our ordinary shareholders by default, and are no longer doing so for our ADS holders this year.
+You can still request a paper form of proxy card if you prefer.
 However, online voting is quicker and more secure than paper voting, and saves BP time and resources in processing the votes.

-If you have not already done so, I urge you to visit the BP Share Centre at mybpshares.com or adr.com/bp and provide an email address for future communications.
+If you have not already done so, I encourage you to visit the BP Share Centre at mybpshares.com or adr.com/bp and provide an email address for future communications.

 Your votes do matter.
-Information about how to vote and attend the meeting is given on pages 14-19 of this notice.
+Information about how to vote and attend the meeting is given on pages 16-21 of this notice.
 If you cannot attend the meeting, please vote your shares by appointing a proxy.

-I look forward to seeing you at ExCeL.
+I look forward to seeing you at Manchester Central.